-“Pirate yarns are too often accompanied by a goofy hero/heroine who outruns grotesque zombies, translucent ghosts, singing mermaids, and/or monstrous krakens.
+“Pirate novels are too often accompanied by a goofy hero/heroine who outruns grotesque zombies, translucent ghosts, singing mermaids, and/or monstrous krakens.
 I wanted to write a story that took pirates seriously and portrayed them as realistically as possible, while still spinning an entertaining yarn.
 I spent the better portion of a year studying piracy, ships, and the era in which the story would take place.
-I needed this world to feel as authentic as possible.
-The pirates are not caricatures; they are sailors who rebelled against ruthless captains, young men who rebelled against strict fathers, and slaves who seized their one chance for freedom.
+I needed this world to feel as authentic as possible, so its outlandish events would be easier to swallow.
+These pirates are not caricatures.
+They are sailors who rebelled against ruthless captains, young men who rebelled against strict fathers, and slaves who seized their one chance for freedom.

 I quickly decided on a female protagonist, as I intended to portray the pirates from the view of an innocent who had the most to fear from them.
-The evolution of Katherine Lindsay, who begins as a delicate woman from London taken hostage by Captain Jonathan Griffith, is the true heart of the book.
+The evolution of Katherine Lindsay, who begins as a delicate woman from London taken hostage by Captain Jonathan Griffith, is the true heart of the first novel in what would become (unbeknownst to me when I released it) an epic saga.
 While the chapters alternate through several other characters, their actions generally revolve around Lindsay.
-She is the monkey-wrench that grinds Harbinger‘s gears to a halt, the wooden slipper that sabotages a perfectly oiled machine.
+She is the wrench that grinds Harbinger‘s gears to a halt, the wooden slipper that sabotages a perfectly oiled machine.
 I had not initially intended to end the book as it ends.
 Katherine Lindsay took on a mind of her own, and I must admit that even I lost control of her.”